maximgeller/projects/chrome_extension/tutorial.md

 ## Wait, What About Removing Text?
 You probably quickly noticed a flaw after using this clipper.
 You can't delete text!
 Let's make a few changes to our JavaScript files to make this possible.
 First, we modify `popup.js` to clear all saved text in the array when we click on it.
+We can use `addEventListener` and tell it to wait for the text to get clicked on.
 When this happens, it will send a message to `background.js` to return an empty array and update the extension!
 ```javascript
 //popup.js
 window.onload  =  function() {